 The Review: Another palette that's almost too pretty to use, Stila's palette is the only one we tried that features creams and powders.
 The powders are meant to set the creams and offer that one last punch of brightening.
 The powders were our favorite part of this product.
 The peach and pink creams weren't as pigmented as we would have liked, and the rest were almost too concentrated to the point that they left a tint of color behind on our skin.

 The Rating: B-

-The Review: We love that these are infused with light-reflecting pigments, however we don't think they're quite up to the level of Urban Decay.
+The Review: We love that these are infused with light-reflecting pigments, however, we don't think they're quite up to the level of Urban Decay.
 The light-diffusing properties are subtle, and when blended out they leave a nice, glowy finish on the skin.
 The issue is you have to blend them all the way out, and when you do, the color correcting benefit is lost.
 The Becca creams didn't melt into our skin the way others did.
-Instead, they kind of sat on top of skin.
+Instead, they kind of sat on top of the skin.
 Which probably explains why the shades for dark circles ended up just blending in with our concealer.
 Our favorite use for these?
 Applying the violet corrector over makeup for a subtle, brightening, and illuminating finish.